JesusB11/Global-vs-local-beers/README.md

 ## 📌 Project Summary

 This project performs a comprehensive data analysis of beer reviews and ratings to identify the characteristics of popular and high-quality beers.
 The goal is to provide data-driven insights to local Spanish breweries, helping them to create a beer with features that are likely to be successful in the market.
 The analysis focused on the correlation between review features, with **Taste** and **Palate** identified as key indicators.
-The study found that popular beers share characteristics such as being **dark**, **bitter**, and **strong**, with a **different** and distinct character.
+The study found that popular beers share characteristics such as being **dark**, **bitter**, and **strong**, with a different and distinct character.

+A **Bayesian average** was applied as a weighted average to normalize the ratings, accounting for styles with few reviews versus those with a high number of reviews.
+This method ensured a fair and accurate representation of a beer's quality, regardless of its sample size.
 This project demonstrates the power of using data analysis to inform business strategy in the brewing industry.
 ---

 ## 📊 Dataset Overview